inngest/scaffolds/typescript/typescript-node-lts/README.md

 ## Getting started

-You can use this scaffold directly with the [Inngest CLI](https://github.com/inngest/inngestctl):
+You can use this scaffold directly with the [Inngest CLI](https://github.com/inngest/inngest-cli):

 ```
-inngestctl init
+inngest init
 ```

 Choose the "Typescript" language, and then select the "TS 4.5 & Node 16 LTS".